A Locals Guide to the Best Things to do in Cork (2024 Guide)

 Oh the Irish people.
 We’re the best aren’t we?
 Who doesn’t love us.
 I’ve travelled a lot, and still for me, the Irish people are the warmest and friendliest people in the whole wide world.
 I know I’m biased being an Irish gal myself.
 But even my very British husband agrees

-Way too many to mention in just one article, but personal favourites of mine include – the Bulman an award-winning gastro pub in Summercove, Kinsale; Liberty Grill on Washington Street in Cork City for the best breakfast of your life; Bunnyconellan’s in Myrtleville for yummy food and even yummier views.
+There are way too many great restaurants in Cork to mention here, but personal favorites of mine include – the Bulman an award-winning gastro pub in Summercove, Kinsale; Liberty Grill on Washington Street in Cork City for the best breakfast of your life; Sophie’s in The Dean Hotel for yummy food and even yummier views.
 And of course you can’t visit Cork city without stopping at the famous English Market!

-In fact, this private walking tour of Cork City will give you an insight into the locals favorite restaurant as well as the history of the city!
+In fact, this private walking tour of Cork City will give you an insight into the locals favorite restaurants, stop by the famed English Market, as well as teach you about the history of the city!

 You can book on a guided tour of Blarney Castle that departs from Cork City, it’s highly recommended!